malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * standard control
 * task-focused CP state trajectory control
 * meta-learning

+_todo: define what level we'll use semiotics at, and so declare what we'll define as the object, representation, and interpretation._

 Here it will be helpful to work backwards from the interpretation to the object, as the object is inherently unknown to the process.
 For the sake of clarity we will define the interpretation produced by a process as the _effect_ of processing: any changes to state, any actions that are triggered directly by the process, and any new representation that it produces.